Comfort-del/Customer-Churn-Analysis-Telecomfor-Databel-/README.md

 # Customer-Churn-Analysis-Telecom-Databel ( Interactive Dashboard using Power BI)
 ##  Project Objective
-This project aims to calculate the customer churn rate for Databel Telecom.
-Identify patterns and reasons behind customer churn.
+This project aims to calculate Databel Telecom's customer churn rate and identify patterns and reasons behind it.
 Utilize data visualization to present findings.
 Provide recommendations to improve customer retention.
 ## Questions (KPIs)